-We Rise is a Brixton based community business created to empower young people to create successful futures.
+We Rise is a Brixton based community business with a mission to empower young people to create successful futures.

-We create life-changing experiences for young people, building confidence, business awareness and knowledge of the world of work.
+We create life-changing experiences for young people aged 13-21, building confidence, professional skills and knowledge of the world of work.
 Our work experience projects for over 16’s create real value for our clients.

 Our passionate team, committed to the personal growth of our youth.

 The We Rise team have decades of experience from our careers in the commercial, voluntary and public sectors and in education.
 We use what and who we know to make a difference.

 Abigail Melville, CEO

 Passionate about tackling inequality, after 25 years working in public, commercial and non-profit organisations - including spells as a Lambeth Councillor, public affairs consultant and secondary school teacher - Abigail founded We Rise to make an impact in her community.